 Luxury shoppers want a seamless and personalised shopping experience.
 That is particularly the case with Millennials and Gen Z consumers who often start their brand discovery experience online.
-It’s the same generations of young, affluent consumers that are driving 85 per cent of the global luxury sales growth and now represent over 30 per cent of all luxury spending.
+It’s the same generations of young, affluent consumers that are driving 85% of the global luxury sales growth and now represent over 30% of all luxury spending.

 Luxury brands are gradually acknowledging the new reality around them: their customers expect their flawless in-store experience to be replicated online.
 This radical generational shift is pushing high-end brands to experiment with connective technologies such as artificial intelligence (AI).

 To cater to consumers’ changing tastes, luxury brands are increasing their presence online and testing some level of AI integration into their digital platforms.

 Gartner predicts that 85% of customer interactions will be managed by artificial intelligence by 2020 and estimates global artificial intelligence business value to reach $3.9 trillion in 2022.

 AI-powered personalisation is set to become one of the fundamental driving forces reshaping luxury e-commerce.
 However, the opportunity comes with its fair share of challenges, particularly around user privacy.

 Analysing a large amount of data can do wonders for online retailers.
 We’ve seen before how big data is a golden opportunity for luxury brands.

 Most luxury brands have a wealth of information available on their consumers’ behavioural habits which can be collected and processed to acquire, up-sell and cross-sell loyal customers.